Oneflow-Inc/oneflow-documentation/en/docs/cookies/one_embedding.md

 # Large-Scale Embedding Solution: OneEmbedding

-Embedding has become the foundamental opeartion in recommender systems, and it has also spread to many fields outside recommender systems.
-Each framework provides basic operators for Embedding, for example, you can use `flow.nn.Embedding` in OneFlow:
+Embedding is an important component of recommender system, and it has also spread to many fields outside recommender systems.
+Each framework provides basic operators for Embedding, for example, `flow.nn.Embedding` in OneFlow:

 ```python
 import numpy as np